 We’ve become accustomed to hearing these words on police crime dramas: “You have the right to remain silent.
 Anything you say can and will be used against you in a court of law …”

 Unfortunately, police aren’t required to read you your Miranda rights before they gather evidence against you in a drunk driving stop.
 You won’t be able to have the evidence suppressed because the police officer failed to read you your Miranda rights during a DUI stop in Michigan.

 TALK TO A DUI/OWI DEFENSE ATTORNEY TODAY

 Call 248-470-4300, or fill out our contact form to schedule a consultation with DUI/OUI defense attorney Derrick E. George.
-From our office in Birmingham, we represent clients in the Detroit metro area and throughout Michigan.
+From our office in Royal Oak, we represent clients in the Detroit metro area and throughout Michigan.